exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

 ### Local DynamoDB

 Amazon offers a local version of DynamoDB for testing purposes.
-You can run the local DynamoDB using plain Java, Maven or as a docker container (see [AWS documentation]((https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html))).
+You can run the local DynamoDB using plain Java, Maven or as a docker container (see [AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)).
-In this guide we will use the docker version.
+In this guide, we will use the docker version.
 You can however also use a different method.

 Steps for setup: